threadi/auto-category-for-posts/readme.txt

 Contributors: threadi
 Tags: category, auto category, posts
 Requires at least: 5.8
-Tested up to: 6.4
+Tested up to: 6.5
 Requires PHP: 7.4
 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Stable tag: 1.0.7
+Stable tag: 1.0.8

 == Description ==

-This plugin adds the possibility to set a default category for posts within the category overview.
-The selected category will be set for each new post already when it is called for the first time and not after its first saving.
+Define a default category for each new post.
+This will already be set during creation of the post.
+You must not choose the category yourself.
+Use your time for the content of your posts and not for their configuration.

 == Installation ==